MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/2023/technical-preview-2301.md

 ## Other Updates
 <!--15358429-->
-Offset for reoccuring monthly maintenance window schedules
+Offset for recurring monthly maintenance window schedules
 Based upon your feedback, you can now offset monthly maintenance window schedules to better align deployments with the release of monthly security updates.
-For example, using an maximum offset of seven days after the second Tuesday of the month, sets the maintenance window for next Monday.
+For example, using a maximum offset of seven days after the second Tuesday of the month, sets the maintenance window for next Monday.

 ## Next steps